Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Experiments

 \paragraph{Hyperparameters}

-We use a three-layer CNN for MNIST and seven-layer CNN for both CIFAR10 and CIFAR100.
-For the TREC dataset, we use the CNN-multichannel model, where utilizes both static and non-static word2vec initialized CNN channels, as implemented in Kim et al. \cite{kim_14}.
-We set the batch size as 128 and use an Adam optimizer with the learning rate $10^{-3}$ for the vision task and train the model with 200 epochs for CIFAR10, CIFAR100, and 20 epochs for MNIST.
-For the NLP task, we utilize an Adadelta optimizer with a learning rate of $0.1$ for 100 epochs following \cite{kim_14}.
-The learning rate is decayed 0.2 times for every ten epochs for CIFAR10, CIFAR100, and TREC, and 0.2 decay rate for every five epochs on the MNIST dataset.
-We set the minimum of $\{\sigma_k\}_{k=1}^K$ as one and maximum as ten by using a sigmoid function.
+We use a three-layer CNN for MNIST and a seven-layer CNN for both CIFAR10 and CIFAR100 following JoCoR~\cite{wei_20}.
+For the Clothing1M dataset, we use ResNet50 as a backbone.
+We set the batch size as 128 and use an Adam optimizer with the learning rate $10^{-3}$ and train the model with 200 epochs for CIFAR10, CIFAR100, and 20 epochs for MNIST.
+The learning rate is decayed 0.2 times for every ten epochs for CIFAR10, and CIFAR100 and 0.2 decay rate for every five epochs on the MNIST dataset.
+On Clothing1M, we use a SGD optimizer with a learning rate of $10^{-3}$, decaying 0.1 times for every 30 epochs.
+The weight decay rate is set to $10^{-3}$, and we train the model for 80 epochs.
+We set the minimum of $\{\sigma_k\}_{k=1}^K$ as one and maximum as ten by using a sigmoid function except for the IDN setting and MLN+MixUp on Section \ref{sec:ssl}.
+In these settings, where $\{\sigma_k\}_{k=1}^K$ is set the minimum as 0.1 and maximum as 1.
 In addition, we set the number of the mixtures to be $20$ for all experiments, which should be large enough to cover all the noise distribution.
-Furthermore, we set regularizer hyperparameters as $\lambda_1=1$, $\lambda_2=1$ except for CIFAR100, where we scale the parameter to $\lambda_1=0.1$, $\lambda_2=1$.
+In addition, when using MixUp \cite{zhang_17} augmentation, we tune $\alpha$ as four.
+Furthermore, we set regularizer hyperparameters as $\lambda_1=1$, $\lambda_2=1$ except for CIFAR100, where we scale the parameter to $\lambda_1=0.1$, $\lambda_2=1$, and the IDN setting where $\lambda_1=10$.
 Regularizer parameters are selected using cross-validation results.
 On cross-validation, we assume there exists a small clean set and use 10\% of the clean test set as the validation set.